sh4dow18/sde/README.md

 ```

 Now the user is created and can use the command "sudo" without problems.
+Also, the user can use audio, can see videos and can save files.

 Finally, you must exit the root in "/mnt", unmount "/mnt" recursively
 and reboot your system.